ichi4096/vivado-on-silicon-mac/README.md

 ```
 5. Follow the instructions (in yellow) from the terminal.

 Note that the installation requires You to log into Your AMD account.
+When asked to, allow "Terminal" to access data of other apps (the installation may succeed regardless).

 If You know what You're doing, you don't have to follow these steps rigidly.
 For example, You can rename the downloaded folder and place it wherever You like, You can download via `git`, modify the configurations and scripts etc...
 But the above instructions should work without any modifications.